 DeerGro | Creating the Perfect Food Plot

 April and May are two months that are absolutely critical to management programs and the success of your deer hunting come this fall.
 It is peak food plot season!
-Rain, growth, and sunshine are at its peak during this time, taking advantage can not only ensure a vigorous food plot, but a healthy deer herd, as well as more hunting opportunities.
+Rain, growth, and sunshine are at their peak during this time, taking advantage can not only ensure a vigorous food plot but a healthy deer herd, as well as more hunting opportunities.
 You know all of this though, that’s why you are here…right?
 You are digging and searching for anything and everything food plot related, whether you learn something or not, you are eating, sleeping, and breathing deer food plots.
 We are right there with you, but we would like you to walk away with something useful for your time.
 One thing even the most seasoned food plotter won’t turn away is a little experience, opinion, and some tips on how to create the perfect food plot.

 Perfect Food Plots For Deer | Midwest Whitetail

 (VIDEO) – Join Bill Winke of Midwest Whitetail as he shows us one of his favorite deer food plots on the farm.
 This might be considered the perfect food plot, but what is the criteria for one?
 Watch this episode of Midwest Whitetail to find out.

 So what makes the perfect food plot?
 Let’s recap some critical points.